 - a.
-Students must pay all debts owed to the college at the Business Office or Library. - b.
+Students must pay all debts owed to the college at the Business Office or Library (Only library fines can be paid at the library). - b.
 Complete Financial Aid Exit Counseling for student loans at www.studentloans.gov and click on Exit Counseling under Tools and Resources.
 Contact the Financial Aid Office at financialaid@southwesterncc.edu for further information.
-If you plan to re-enroll, please notify the Financial Aid Office to inform the Registrar's Office to release your diploma hold.
+If you plan to reenroll, please notify the Financial Aid Office to inform the Registrar's Office to release your diploma hold.

-3. Order:
+Order: